Not Yet Another Digital ID: Privacy-preserving Humanitarian Aid Distribution: Cryptography Details

 \subsection{Pointcheval-Sanders Credentials}

 There are three parties in an ABC scheme: \emph{the issuer}, \emph{the user}, and \emph{the verifier}.
 The issuer sets up the system and issues credentials to users.
-This process by which a user obtains a credential is called \emph{issuance}.
-The user holds the credentials and shows them to the verifier.
+The process by which a user obtains a credential is called \emph{issuance}.
+The user holds credentials and shows them to the verifier.
 The user can choose to reveal some attributes from any number of the credentials to the verifier.
-The verifier checks the credential is valid, the revealed attributes are as required, and the credential is not revoked.
-The process by which the user showing possession of a credential to the verifier is called \emph{verification}.
+The verifier checks the credential is valid, and the revealed attributes fulfill the requirements of the application.
+The process by which the user shows possession of a credential to the verifier is called \emph{verification}.

-A secure ABC scheme requires the following properties: \begin{itemize} \item Unforgeability: It is not possible for any party in the system to forge a credential without the help of the issuer. \item Unlinkability: It is not possible for the verifier to distinguish between two users who have the same disclosed attributes in the verification process. \end{itemize}
+A secure ABC scheme has the following properties: \begin{itemize} \item Unforgeability: It is not possible for any party in the system to forge a credential without the help of the issuer. \item Unlinkability: It is not possible for the verifier (even when colluding with the issuer) to distinguish between two users who disclose the same attributes in the verification process. \end{itemize}